These policies are for the benefit and safety of all patrons:

 Children under the age of ten years must be accompanied by a parent or guardian at all times.

-Randolph County Public Library Internet Access and Safety Policy
+Randolph County Public Libraries Internet Access & Safety Policy

 The Internet enables patrons to connect to information beyond that contained in the library’s collection.
 While the internet contains a wealth of helpful material, it also provides access to information that may be unreliable and sites that some patrons may find offensive.
 The library has no control over material on the Internet, and cannot be held responsible for its content.
 The library cannot control access to material or protect patrons from material they may find offensive.
 Users accept responsibility for determining the suitability and appropriateness of information obtained via the Internet.